-As a caregiver, making healthy meals that don’t consume a whole afternoon is essential.
-These recipes are quick to prepare, easy to clean up, and many can stretch into leftovers, saving time and energy.
-Here are 15 practical, no-fuss easy one-pan meals for caregivers that make cooking a little easier during your day.
+As a caregiver, making healthy meals that don’t take all day can be really helpful.
+These recipe ideas are quick to prepare, easy to clean up, and if like me you like a lazy meal prep, then many can stretch into leftovers, saving you time and energy.
+Here are 15 practical, no-fuss ideas for easy one-pan meals for caregivers that make cooking a little easier and hopefully give you back some time.

 1. Creamy Mushroom and Spinach Risotto